Multiple uses of transmission line areas, cultivation, protective row covers

 The right-of-way can be used as a vegetable patch and for growing berry bushes, among other things.
 When planting bushes, a passage must be left in the centre line of the transmission line so that line inspectors and maintenance personnel can either walk or move their machinery from one tower to another.

-Fruit trees and Christmas trees can be cultivated in a right-of-way just as long as their height remains within the permitted limits.
+Christmas trees can be cultivated in a right-of-way just as long as their height remains within the permitted limits.
 Growing of trees must be agreed upon with Fingrid.

 Protective row covers